alangegit/ui-engineer-visma/README.md

 Now that we've removed a substantial part of the UI, we can build the solution and hopefully deliver it within the time limit.

-## Development Considerations
+## Dev/DX Considerations

 I decided to build the application with Vite as the CLI has support for React and the configuration is pretty straightforward when adding other packages.

 I chose TypeScript because it provides a better developer experience, strong type safety, and it’s a familiar ecosystem for me in React projects.

-I chose TailwindCSS for speedy, utility-first styling, which allowed me to move quickly within the time constraint.
+I went with TailwindCSS for speedy, utility-first styling, which allowed me to move quickly within the time constraint.

 ## The Result

-After spending some 3.5 hours focused dev/design time on the task, I've created a handful of reusable components with very simple properties.
-These are found in the components folder and there's view in the views folder `Submission.tsx` that consumes all of them and is in turn displayed in the `App.tsx`.
+After spending ~3-4 hours focussed dev/design time on the task, I've created a handful of reusable components with very simple properties.
+These are found in the components folder and there's view in the views folder `Submission.tsx` that consumes all of them and is in turn consumed in `App.tsx`.

-The focus described in the original README.md was on component structure, scalability and developer experience, accessibility and usability and code quality.
-Which meant that I did not manage to create a fully working form within three hours.
+With the main points described in the original README.md, I decided to focus on the components, structure, ui, etc. which means that the form is visible and clickable, but does not validate, nor send any data.

 ## Future Considerations

-If I had more time to finish the assignment I would:
+If I had more time to finish the task I would:

 - Improve input components with additional features such as autocomplete, validation messages and error handling
 - Add functionality so that tapping the submit button actually sends the data input in the form